-For starters, Firely Terminal can function as a command-line based FHIR client, sending resources to FHIR servers and back via their FHIR API.
+For starters, Firely Terminal can function as a command-line based FHIR client.
+It sends resources to FHIR servers and back via their FHIR API.

-fhir searchallows you to search a FHIR server for resources matching your criteria, for example:
+fhir searchallows you to search a FHIR server for resources matching your criteria, for instance:

 fhir search https://server.fire.ly Patient name=Chalmers